thinhpn/celestia-monitoring-tool/README.md

 Yes, so what if we use OpenTelemetry - a tool to collect metrics from our endpoint at `localhost:4318`?
 We can retrieve and display Celestia's metrics on Grafana!
 Yahoo!!!
 In the next step, I will use a solution to set up node-exporter, Prometheus, otel-collector, and Grafana using Docker Compose to enable a quick deployment of the monitoring system with just a single command!
-(You can learn how to build a docker-compose.yml file at this link: https://docs.docker.com/compose/) Here is path of complete docker-compose file: ./docker-compose.yml
+(You can learn how to build a docker-compose.yml file at this link: https://docs.docker.com/compose/).

+Here is path of complete docker-compose file: ./docker-compose.yml

 This is a video of the process of deploying the Celestia light-node using a single script:

-This is the deployment process of the Celestia network node performance monitoring tool using docker-compose in just 30 seconds.
+This is the deployment process of the Celestia network node performance monitoring tool using docker-compose in just 30 seconds:

 You can refer to my node monitoring link at this address: `https://monitor.thinhpn.com/d/J_fOYgs4k/celestia-node-stats?orgId=1&refresh=10s`